theochem/horton/doc/tech_dev_git.rst

 .. code-block:: bash

-    cp -a tools/pre-commit .git/hooks/
+    cp -a tools/qa/check_commits.py .git/hooks/pre-commit

-This hook imposes some baseline quality checks on each commit:
+This hook imposes some baseline quality checks on each commit.

-.. literalinclude :: ../tools/pre-commit
-    :language: python
-    :caption: tools/pre-commit

-If you think you have legitimate reasons to ignore this check, use the ``--no-verify`` option when comitting.

 Furthermore, it is useful to include the current branch in your shell prompt.
 To do so, put one of the following in your ``~/.bashrc`` (Linux) or